Virginia Trucking Laws and Federal Trucking Laws

 The Virginia Department of Motor Vehicles (DMV) has published a list of items that must be inspected on commercial vehicles.
 These items include:

-If a truck operates in interstate commerce, however, they have met the state requirements if they follow the federal inspection regulations set by the FMSCA.
+However, if a truck operates in interstate commerce, it has met the state requirements if it follows the federal inspection regulations set by the FMSCA.

 Commercial vehicle drivers are responsible for ensuring that their vehicles are properly maintained.
 They should keep a maintenance log and have their vehicles inspected regularly by a qualified mechanic.